cemkucukgenc/tum_autsys_project/README.md

 ### 2.2.
 Installing dependencies <a name="installing_dependencies"></a>

-For the generation of Point Cloud, we have used `depth_image_proc` package.
-If you do not have this package installed, run the following command
+For the generation of the Point Cloud, `depth_image_proc` package has been utilized.
 ```
 sudo apt install ros-noetic-depth-image-proc
 ```